prowler-cloud/prowler/README.md

 > By default, the Gunicorn server will try to use as many workers as your machine can handle.
 You can manually change that in the `src/backend/backend/guniconf.py` file.

 # 💻 Development guide

+The Prowler API is composed of the following components:

+- The JSON API, which is the main component of the API.
+- The Celery worker, which is responsible for executing the background tasks that are defined in the JSON API.
+- The PostgreSQL database, which is used to store the data.
+- The Valkey database, which is used to manage the background tasks.

+## Note about Valkey

+[Valkey](https://valkey.io/) is an open source (BSD) high performance key/value datastore.

+Valkey exposes a Redis 7.2 compliant API.
+Any service that exposes the Redis API can be used with Prowler API.

 ## Local deployment